ayman-elkassas/CV/README.md

 6. Responsive design
 7. Threading
 8. UnitTest
-See 1 endorsement for UnitTest1
 9. UI Testing
-See 1 endorsement for UI Testing1
 10. RXandroid
-See 1 endorsement for RXandroid1
 11. Google Meterial design
 12. Google Meterial design 2
 13. Android Jetpack